 Comparability allows financial statement users to compare financial reports to analyze profit performance, financial stability, and asset growth trends over a period of time.
-In order to understand these trends, the basis of preparation and presentation for financial statement items need to be the same over time.
+In order for these trends to be understood, the underlying preparation and presentation of financial statement items must be the same over time.
 This is referred to as consistency.
-Therefore, comparability is the desired result and consistency supports this result (IASBIASB, 2018).
-Verifiability means that different knowledgeable and independent parties could draw the same conclusion that a particular piece of information has been reported faithfully (IASBIASB, 2018).
-Timeliness means that information should be made available as early as possible, in order to help investors make decisions.
-Generally speaking, older information is less useful for investors trying to make financial decisions.
-Classifying, characterizing, and presenting information clearly and concisely makes it understandable (IASBIASB, 2018).
-Considering that accounting is called the language of business, it is assumed that users are willing to study accounting in order to be in a position to understand financial information.
+Thus, comparability is a desired result, and consistency is a means of obtaining this result (IASB, 2018).
+Verifiability means that different knowledgeable and independent parties would draw the conclusion that a particular piece of information has been reported faithfully (IASB, 2018).
+Timeliness means that information should be made available as early as possible; generally speaking, older information is less useful for investors trying to make financial decisions.
+Understandability results from classifying, characterizing, and presenting information clearly and concisely (IASB, 2018).
+Given that accounting is the language of business, it is assumed that users of financial information are willing to study accounting to be in a position to understand that information.

 Constraints and assumptions

-In providing information that is useful to investors, we face cost constraints.
-Obviously, it would be great to provide all information to investors, but both the costs of collecting and reporting (borne by the business) and the costs of processing the information (borne by the users) would be too high.
-Companies and investors will have to assess whether the cost of providing and processing the information outweighs the cost.
+Providing information that is useful to investors is subject to cost constraints.
+Although it would be ideal to provide all information to investors, the costs of collecting and reporting (which are borne by the business) and the costs of processing the information (which are borne by the users) would be too high.
+Companies and investors have to assess whether the costs of providing and processing the information outweigh the potential profit.

-The Conceptual Framework also states that in order to meet the objectives of financial reporting, two assumptions must be made.
-Firstly, we prepare our financial statements on an accrual basis.
-Accrual accounting means that transactions and other events are recognized when they occur and not when cash is received or paid.
-Secondly, when measuring and reporting financial information, we assume that the entity will continue to operate long enough to use the existing assets for the intended purposes.
-In other words, the business has neither the intention nor the need to liquidate or shorten the scale of its operations.
-This is called the going concern assumption that would normally apply to most businesses (Harrison et al., 2018).
+The conceptual framework states that in order to meet the objectives of financial reporting, two assumptions must be made.
+The first assumption is that we prepare our financial statements on an accrual basis.
+Accrual accounting means that transactions and other events are recognized when they occur, not when cash is received or paid.
+The second assumption is that the entity will continue to operate long enough to use the existing assets for the intended purposes; in other words, the business has neither the intention nor the need to liquidate or shorten the scale of its operations.
+This is called the going concern assumption, and it applies to most businesses (Harrison et al., 2018).

-The Importance of International Financial Reporting Standards (IFRS)
+Importance of the International Financial Reporting Standards

-Before we learn more about the finer nuances of financial reporting, it is important to appreciate the importance of a world-wide accepted accounting language.
+Before we learn more about the finer points of financial reporting, it is important to appreciate the importance of having an accounting language that is understood and accepted across the world.
 Corporations are connected globally through international money flows, international trade, and production and supply chain processes.
-In order to fund these global operations, businesses are required to raise capital in global financial markets (IASBIASB, 2018).
-Investors are willing to allocate financial resources in a bid to identify diverse investment opportunities throughout the world.
-In the past, however, such global activities were challenging as different countries had their own sets of national accounting standards.
-Ensuring compliance with the accounting rules of several nations often added cost, complexity, and ultimately risk both to companies preparing financial statements and investors relying on those financial statements to make financial and investment decisions (IASBIASB, 2018).
+In order to fund these global operations, they are required to raise capital in global financial markets (IASB, 2018).
+Investors are willing to allocate financial resources to identify diverse investment opportunities throughout the world.
+In the past, however, such global activities were challenging, as different countries had their own sets of national accounting standards.
+Ensuring compliance with the accounting rules of several nations added cost, complexity, and ultimately risk, both for the companies preparing financial statements and for the investors relying on those statements to make financial and investment decisions (IASB, 2018).
 Specifically, applying national accounting standards meant that figures reported in local financial statements might be calculated on a different basis for international purposes.
-Unwinding this complexity involved studying the national accounting standards in detail, because even a small disparity between the requirements could profoundly affect a company’s reported financial performance and financial position—for example, a company may calculate profits under one set of national accounting standards and losses under another (IASB, 2018).
+Unwinding this complexity involved studying national accounting standards in detail, because even a small disparity between national requirements could profoundly affect a company’s reported financial performance and financial position; for example, a company might calculate and report its profits under one set of national accounting standards but its losses under another (IASB, 2018).

-Benefits of IFRS Standards
+Benefits of IFRS